 - The PC Controller software (download Simplicity Studio here, you may need to register an account with Silicon Labs first, then follow the instructions here.
 Please note you'll need a Windows OS to run the software.) or another OTA Z-Wave firmware tool (like the Z-Flash from HomeSeer)

-- Your Zooz device and an OTA firmware file received from our team.
+- Your Zooz device and an OTA firmware file.
 File formats for 500 series devices will use the .otz or .hex extension while files for the 700 series products will have a .gbl file extension.
+Please register your devices on our Product Registration Portal, which gives direct access to firmware files.
 (Not sure if your device can be updated or if you're on the latest firmware?
 Click here and ask!)

 How to update your device if it hasn't been added to your hub yet: